sbt/sbt-release/README.md

  * Continue with snapshots dependencies: no
  * Release Version: current version without the qualifier (eg. `1.2-SNAPSHOT` -> `1.2`)
  * Next Version: increase the minor version segment of the current version and set the qualifier to '-SNAPSHOT' (eg. `1.2.1-SNAPSHOT` -> `1.3.0-SNAPSHOT`)
+ * VCS tag: abort if the tag already exists
+ * VCS push:
+    * Abort if no remote tracking branch is set up.
+    * Abort if remote tracking branch cannot be checked (eg. via `git fetch`).
+    * Abort if the remote tracking branch has unmerged commits.

 ### Skipping tests
 For that emergency release at 2am on a Sunday, you can optionally avoid running any tests by providing the `skip-tests` argument to the `release` command.